ByronHawksmith/blog/_posts/2025-01-04-The-Pendulum-Swings.md

 ## The Immutable Laws of Suppression

-Hermetic principles, particularly the **Law of Rhythm** and the **Law of Polarity**, provide the roadmap for what’s coming.
-These laws teach us that life operates in cycles.
-When one force is pushed down, its counterpart grows stronger.
-Push harder, and the return swing becomes even more potent.
+Hermetic principles, especially the **Law of Rhythm** and the **Law of Polarity**, offer a clear framework for understanding what lies ahead.
+These laws reveal that life unfolds in cycles: when one force is suppressed, its opposite rises in equal measure.
+The harder the push, the more powerful the eventual rebound.
+And when the downward pressure reaches its peak and the restraining force is lifted, the resulting momentum is significant.

-For decades, traditional masculinity and Christian values have been cast as relics, symbols of oppression, or impediments to progress.
-But their suppression has created an imbalance that demands correction.
-Suppression never eliminates—it redirects, accumulates, and intensifies.
+For decades, traditional masculinity and Christian values have been dismissed as relics, symbols of oppression, or obstacles to progress.
+However, their suppression has created an imbalance that now demands correction.
+Suppressing a force does not eliminate it—it causes it to accumulate and intensify.
 The greater the suppression, the more dramatic the rebound.

 ---